dfinity/interface-spec/spec/index.md

 For this endpoint, the user performs a GET request, and receives a CBOR (see [CBOR](#cbor)) value with the following fields.
 The IC may include additional implementation-specific fields.

--   `ic_api_version` (string, mandatory): Identifies the interface version supported, i.e. the version of the present document that the Internet Computer aims to support, e.g. `0.8.1`.
-The implementation may also return `unversioned` to indicate that it does *not* comply to a particular version, e.g. in between releases.

 -   `impl_source` (string, optional): Identifies the implementation of the Internet Computer Protocol, by convention with the canonical location of the source code (e.g. `https://github.com/dfinity/ic`).

--   `impl_version` (string, optional): If the user is talking to a released version of an Internet Computer Protocol implementation, this is the version number.
-For non-released versions, output of `git describe` like `0.1.13-13-g2414721` would also be very suitable.

--   `impl_revision` (string, optional): The precise git revision of the Internet Computer Protocol implementation
+-   `impl_version` (string, optional): The precise git revision of the Internet Computer Protocol implementation

--   `root_key` (blob, only in development instances): The public key (a DER-encoded BLS key) of the root key of this development instance of the Internet Computer Protocol.
+-   `root_key` (blob): The public key (a DER-encoded BLS key) of the root key of this instance of the Internet Computer Protocol.
 This *must* be present in short-lived development instances, to allow the agent to fetch the public key.
-For the Internet Computer, agents must have an independent trustworthy source for this data, and must not be tempted to fetch it from this insecure location.
+For the Internet Computer, agents must have an independent trustworthy source for this data, and should not fetch it from this insecure location.

 See [CBOR encoding of requests and responses](#api-cbor) for details on the precise CBOR encoding of this object.